opnfv/functest/docs/testing/user/userguide/reporting.rst

 All the testcases (X) listed in the table are runnable on os-odl_l2-nofeature scenarios.
-Please note that other test cases (e.g. sfc_odl, bgpvpn) need ODL configuration addons and, as a consequence, specific scenario.
+Please note that other test cases (e.g. sfc_odl, bgpvpn) need ODL configuration add-ons and, as a consequence, specific scenario.
 There are not considered as runnable on the generic odl_l2 scenario.